 One of Don Clavin’s most noteworthy accomplishments is the redesign of tax bills.
 The bills are now printed “in-house” on a laser printer in a more cost-effective manner.
 The bills are printed in a clearer fashion that is easier to understand and provides residents with a breakdown of how their tax dollars are being spent.
 Never before have residents been provided with such a clear and concise tax bill.

-These initiatives are just some of many ways Don Clavin works to make the tax office more accessible to the Town’s residents.
-For his accomplishments, Don Clavin was named "one of Long Island’s 40 rising stars under the age of 40" by Long Island Business News.
+These initiatives are just a few of the many ways Don Clavin works to make the tax office more accessible to the Town’s residents.
+For his accomplishments, Don Clavin was named one of “Long Island’s 40 rising stars” by Long Island Business News.

 Responsibilities of Office

 The Receiver of Taxes is responsible for managing the day-to-day operations of the Office of Receiver of Taxes.
 This office collects taxes for 99 special districts and 33 school districts, and disburses the monies to school district treasures without charge.
 Its other functions include billing and collection processes, encompassing complete banking, record maintenance, mail and accounting functions.
 The department also collects, free of charge, Nassau County taxes on properties within the town borders.